FAQ for Current Majors

-I’d like to apply for an internship.
-Could this count toward the major?
+- I'd like to apply for an internship.
+How does this work?

 Plan ahead!
 Think about the study in the semester before you'd like to begin your work.
 Find a professor who will direct your study, and consult with him/her to shape a proposal and schedule.
 Make sure your proposal is approved by the department chair before you start.

 - I'd like to minor in Creative Writing.
 How does that work?